-Frames are forwarded outbound (to a secondary LAN) through an IP tunnel if
+Frames are forwarded outbound (to a secondary LAN) through an IP tunnel if:

-- an end device is known to be attached to an access point on a remote IP subnet. - the frame type is configured to pass in the Tunnel Filters screen.
+- an end device is known to be attached to an access point on a remote IP subnet. - the frame type is configured to pass.

 IP and ARP frames are never forwarded outbound through an IP tunnel unless the destination IP address belongs to the root IP subnet.
 Usually, these frames are destined for wireless end devices that have roamed away from their root IP subnet.